 During the night, non-urgent specimens may be sent via the PTS or can be collected by arrangement with the porter.
 Biochemistry samples not sent or collected immediately should be stored at room temperature.
-NB.
-Blood cultures should be transported without delay to Fewston Wing and placed upright in the special night box provided.

 From Ripon Hospital

 Place specimens in box in Reception.
 These specimens are collected by the transport staff at 12:30 hours and 15:00 hours.
 There is a late collection, by taxi, at 18:00 hours.